rfhtorres28/youtube_statistics_analysis/README.md

 * [rfhtorres28](https://github.com/rfhtorres28)

 ## Project Overview
 Hello there!
 This project is all about the analysis of Performance of Top Youtuber in 2022.
-I performed the analysis using Microsoft SQL Server Management Studio and Python for Data Quality Assessment and Exploratory Data Analysis.
-I used Power BI for Data Visualization.
+I performed the analysis using Python and Microsoft Server Management Studio for Data Quality Assessment and Exploratory Data Analysis.
+I used python for data cleaning since it has more statistical tools that can help me detect and assess outliers for numeric data.
+It has also boxplot graphs for easy visualization of outliers.
+I performed Data Visualization on Power BI.
 ## Data Source
 * The CSV files were downloaded from kaggle website.
 I created a database on SQL Server and make tables for each file.

 ## Tools
-* SQL Server - Data Wrangling / Exploratory Data Analysis
 * Python - Data Cleaning
+* SQL Server - Exploratory Data Analysis
 * Power BI - Data Visualization